A Guide for the New Fantasy Commish

 Take Notes – Keep track of any issues that arise or rules that aren’t working out.
 This will be valuable info when you’re setting up your league next season.

-Once the championship game is decided, there are a few loose ends to tie up and you can rest until next season.
+Once the championship game has been decided, there are a few loose ends to tie up before you can rest until next season.

-End of Season Wrap-Up – Send out an email with the official league standings, congratulate the winners and get coaches looking forward to next season.
+End of Season Wrap-Up – Send out an email with the final league standings.
+You should also congratulate the winners and call out any season highlights to help get coaches looking forward to next season.
+Save the wrap-up and use it to include a recap of this season in your league invite for next season.

-Distribute Awards – If your league has any kind of trophies or prizes now is the time to deliver them to the winners.
+Distribute Awards – If your league awards any trophies or prizes now is the time to deliver them to the winners.
 Do this promptly.
 Players like getting their prizes quickly.

-Now you’re ready to start your career as a fantasy football commissioner.
+Now you’re ready to hit the field and start your career as a fantasy football commissioner.
 Have fun!